gdquest-demos/godot-visual-effects/README.md

 Godot Visual Effects is a Free and Open-Source set of polished visual effects from our course **Godot VFX Secrets**.

-ℹ Follow us on [Twitter](https://twitter.com/NathanGDQuest) and [YouTube](https://www.youtube.com/c/gdquest/) for free game creation tutorials, tips, and news.
-You can support our work on Free Software by [getting one of our courses](https://gdquest.mavenseed.com/).
+➡ Follow us on [Twitter](https://twitter.com/NathanGDQuest) and [YouTube](https://www.youtube.com/c/gdquest/) for free game creation tutorials, tips, and news!
+Get one of our [Godot game creation courses](https://gdquest.mavenseed.com/) to support our work on Free Software.

 ![Laser effect](./img/laser.png)